Ikraam04/Volatility_Forecasting/readme.md

 as a feature it performs so much better

 The reason GARCH probably (well I think anyway) outperformed both LSTM's when it came to VaR was most likely because it was over-estimating volatility a bit (during the forecast) quite which led to a higher VaR and price never breached those high levels.
+The reason it had the highest loss upon breach was probably because it wasn't weighed down by moderate losses, unlike the LSTM models (which would've brought down their averages)

 ---